charlesschaefer/ngx-swipe-menu/projects/ngx-swipe-menu/README.md

 - **swipeRightDefaultAction** (event):
 > An event emitted when the user clicks the default button of the swipeRight
-> gesture, when showSwipeLeftActions=true, or else when finished the swipeRight gesture.
+> gesture, when showSwipeRightActions=true, or else when finished the swipeRight gesture.
 > The first argument passed to the listener function is the data provided for this item